nelsongonzalez/rmm-services-serverapp/README.md

 Also, you need to create two databases:

-- smart_services
+- `smart_services`
-- smart_services_test
+- `smart_services_test`

-The databases are user for test and run the application.
+The databases are used for test and run the application.

-Once you have created the databases change the connection properties in the `application.properties` files:
+Once you have created the databases change the connection properties in the follow `application.properties` files:

 - `src/test/resources/application.properties`